akhilagrawal14/computer_vision/README.md

 2. Corner detection
 3. black line detection like line horizontal, vertically
 4. from grayscale distribution of lines(of blackness) horizontally and vertically.Like projection of distribution on c and y axis useful for character recogntion.
+5. Histogram equalization
+6. thresholding of grayscale image. (default OTSU, can give it too)
+7. Animation detection
+8. basic operation : flipping, rotate (like 90 degree,180,270), crop , write text in image , draw rectangle , draw polygon , paste method to one image top of other

 ## deep learning projects